Local Plumbers in Merriam, KS

 Is My Garbage Disposal Turn On but Not Work?

-One of the most common issues we often hear about is a garbage disposal that appears to turn on and make a humming noise but won’t actually work to shred any food.
+One of the most common issues our Overland Park plumbers often hear about is a garbage disposal that appears to turn on and make a humming noise but won’t actually work to shred any food.
 There are a couple of reasons this could be, including an electrical issue, or the shredding plate being stuck, blocked, or jammed.
 Never stick your hand in the garbage disposal when it’s on, and always make sure it’s off before trying to dislodge anything that might be jamming it.

 Why Is My Home’s Water Discolored?